Expansion Joint Solutions

 The chart below shows the basic elements of an expansion joint.
 It is important to note that the picture shows a limit rod but that in different configurations, the rod can be a tie rod, limit rod, control rod, or adjustment rod.
 In this case of a tie rod, the rod is used to restrain pressure thrust but in this configuration, it does not allow for axial movement.

-Ej Basics 2
+Ej basics 2

 The types of movement supported by an expansion joint are shown below.
 The last movement, torsional, is not supported by expansion joints and the piping design should not place excess torsional force on the expansion joint.

-Ej Movements
+Ej movements

 The following are 3 key issues that must be managed when expansion joints are introduced into the piping system: